 The Tribunal's powers are defined by the Solicitors Act 1974, section 47 (as amended by the Administration of Justice Act 1985 and the Courts & Legal Services Act 1990), which also grants it discretion to make such order as it thinks right in respect of any application, save for one made under Section 43 (relating to solicitors' clerks).

 Please refer to the Solicitors Disciplinary Tribunal Guidance Note on Sanctions (6th Edition) and Guidance Note on Other Powers of the Tribunal (2nd Edition) for details of the Tribunal's powers.
-The Guidance Notes apply to cases heard after 1 January 2019.
+The Guidance Notes apply to cases heard up to and including 22 November 2019.

 For previous editions of the Guidance Note on Sanctions, please contact the SDT administrative office by telephone to 0207 329 4808 or by email to Enquiries@solicitorsdt.com

 - the striking off the Roll of the name of the solicitor to whom the application or complaint relates;

 - the suspension of that solicitor from practice indefinitely or for a specified period;

 - fine(s) to be imposed, without financial limit and forfeit to Her Majesty;

 - the exclusion of a solicitor from legal aid work (either permanently or for a specified period);

 - the determination of a solicitor's indefinite period of suspension from practice;